mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 }
 ```

 The token **sp** on line 1 stands for Soar Production.
 Rules are enclosed in **{** and **}**.
 The name of this rule is the symbol **hello-world**.
 In the tutorial you will usually see rule names partitioned using the characters **\*** and **-**.
 Rules have a "left side" and a "right side", separated by **-->**.
-If all of the left side patterns match working memory elments then the right-hand side actions are executed.
+If all of the left side patterns match working memory elements then the right-hand side actions are executed.

-The following figure is from the Soar tutoral and shows two blocks stacked on top of each other.
+The following figure is from the Soar tutorial and shows two blocks stacked on top of each other.
 The bottom block rests on a table:

 ![From the Soar Tutorial: two stacked blocks sitting on a table](Soarblocks.png)